murgurgulor/the-murgurgu-lore/src/site/notes/Liminal Horror/How to Play the Game.md

 ### Hit Protection
 HP stands for Hit **Protection**, not Hit **Points**.
 HP represents your ability and capacity to **avoid** actual harm.
 When you take a physical or mental hit, damage gets deducted from HP first.
 If this doesn't bring your HP to 0, you've not taken any actual wounds.

-You determine your HP by rolling 1d6.
+You determine your max HP by rolling 1d6.
 HP is recovered quickly: a brief rest restores your HP back to full.

 ### Inventory
 Your Inventory is a key aspect of the game.
 The items you carry define the actions you can take.
 Everyone has 10 Inventory Slots.
 1 Slot for each hand, 2 Slots on your body, and 6 Slots in a bag or rucksack.
 Items in your hands or on your body are readily available for use, items in your rucksack are not.